 Duke of Edinburgh's Award

-The Duke of Edinburgh’s Award is a non-competitive, internationally recognized program designed to encourage young people to develop positive skills and lifestyle habits.
+The Duke of Edinburgh’s Award (DofE) is a non-competitive, internationally recognized program designed to encourage young people to develop positive skills and lifestyle habits.
 To enrich the education offered, we have introduced the program to some of our students.

-During the Spring term, the students undertaking the award, practice the key skills they need when completing their expeditions in May and June.
+During the Spring term, students undertaking the award, practice the key skills they need when completing their expeditions in May and June.
 Each week they practice putting up tents, packing them away, setting up roll mats and sleeping bags and cooking pasta on outdoor stoves.

 Click for more information Duke of Edinburgh's Award